Declare and Defend (7)

-The progress of the Kingdom has been more or less visible in different places and times, depending on the extent to which God’s people are faithful in their calling to follow Christ and seek His Kingdom as their defining priority.
-In our day, in our country, among the followers of Jesus Christ, the presence of the Kingdom is increasingly marginalized, as churches proclaim a weak and truncated gospel of “near Christianity” rather than the Gospel of the Kingdom of God, the Gospel proclaimed by Jesus and the Apostles.
+The progress of the Kingdom has been visible in different places and times depending on the extent to which God’s people have been faithful in their calling to follow Christ and seek His Kingdom as their defining priority.
+In our day, in our country, among the followers of Jesus Christ, the presence of the Kingdom is increasingly marginalized, as churches proclaim a weak and truncated gospel of “near Christianity” rather than the Gospel of the Kingdom of God, the Gospel proclaimed by Jesus and the apostles.

-Meanwhile, Satan, the father of lies, never ceases working to stall the progress of the Kingdom by promoting the lie that we are our own masters and that God is not the loving, redeeming, and sovereign King of all.
+Meanwhile, Satan, the father of lies, never ceases working to arrest the progress of the Kingdom by promoting the lie that God is not true, we are our own masters, and life is nothing more than what we make of it.

 What we seek

-Where Jesus is advancing His Kingdom, individual believers experience the grace and truth of God leading to daily revival of soul and body, for growth in the Lord, faithfulness in obeying Him, the daily manifestation of His glory in all their everyday activities, and ready proclamation of His truth.
-Revived people understand the times and how much our world needs the rule of King Jesus, so they give themselves to living and proclaiming this Good News by every means, all the time.
+Where Jesus is advancing His Kingdom, individual believers experience the grace and truth of God leading to daily revival of soul and body for growth in the Lord, faithfulness in obeying Him, the daily manifestation of His glory in all their everyday activities, and ready proclamation of His truth.

-As King Jesus advances His reign in and through revived individuals and renewed churches, the reality of the Kingdom begins to impact every aspect of life in community, culture, and society.
-The potential for turning the world upside-down for righteousness, peace, and joy in the Spirit begins to be very real.
+As King Jesus advances His reign through and from revived individuals and renewed churches, it begins to impact every aspect of life in community, culture, and society.
+The potential for turning the world upside- down for righteousness, peace, and joy in the Spirit begins to be very real.
 As this occurs it will be evident to all that our Kingdom-seeking has begun to bring about awakening in the world.

 The overarching mandate

-It is thus the highest calling and overarching mandate of the citizens of the Kingdom of God to pray for and seek the coming and progress of that Kingdom in every aspect of our lives – all our relationships, roles, and responsibilities.
+It is thus the highest calling and overarching mandate of the citizens of the Kingdom of God to pray for and seek the coming and progress of that Kingdom in every area of our lives, in all our relationships, roles, and responsibilities.
 We have no higher priority and no more important calling.
 Jesus has given us His Kingdom, and though we must pursue through many trials and difficulties, we are assured that its increase is inevitable until the day that He returns to bring us wholly and eternally into His everlasting realm (Dan.
 7.18-25; Acts 14.21, 22; Is.
 9.6, 7).

-Let every Christian become firmly anchored in God’s Word and resolve through prayer, daily conversations, using the media, and getting involved in places and activities where God’s grace may flow through them, to break the spiral of silence about the Christian worldview and make our case boldly, consistently, and with sincere Christian love.
-Until living, declaring, and defending the Christian worldview becomes the calling and pursuit of every believer, we will continue to languish, and to betray the hope of the Gospel.
-But if we determine to do what we must do in seeking the Kingdom, God Himself will meet us, and begin making all things new.
+Let every Christian become firmly anchored in God’s Word and resolve through prayer, daily conversations, using available media, and getting involved in places and activities where God’s grace may flow through them, to break the spiral of silence about Christ and His Kingdom and make our case boldly, consistently, and with sincere Christian love.
+Until living, declaring, and defending the truth of God becomes the calling and pursuit of every believer, we will continue to languish and betray the hope of the Gospel, and our weary world will founder and sink in a raging sea of lies.